-- The proposal will comply with the specific agreements contained in the Chelan PUD flowage easement for the property, and - The proposal is consistent with the purpose of protecting and enhancing the cultural resources (as described in the Historic Properties Management Plan) of the Project, - The proposal is consistent with the purpose of protecting and enhancing the scenic, recreational, and other environmental values of the Project and the Land Management Program, - The proposal is consistent with applicable License management plans for the Project, such as the Recreation Resources Management Plan, - The applicant has received all permits required by jurisdictional agencies (e.g. Clean Water Act 404 permit).
+- The proposal will comply with the specific agreements contained in the Chelan PUD flowage easement for the property, and - The proposal is consistent with the purpose of protecting and enhancing the cultural resources of the Project, - The proposal is consistent with the purpose of protecting and enhancing the scenic, recreational, and other environmental values of the Project and the Land Management Program, - The proposal is consistent with applicable License management plans for the Project, such as the Recreation Resources Management Plan, - The applicant has received all permits required by jurisdictional agencies (e.g. Clean Water Act 404 permit).